Leadership can have it’s ups and downs.

 Here are some reasons why great leaders take the rap for their team.

-It creates loyalty
+get link It creates loyalty

 Loyalty is the most precious quality any team can have.